Learn how Cloudflare protects against DDoS attacks and how to identify if your website is under attack.

 A Distributed Denial of Service attack (DDoS) seeks to make an online service unavailable to its end users.
 For all plan types, Cloudflare provides unmetered mitigation of DDoS attacks at Layer 3, 4, and 7.
 Cloudflare does not bill by attack size and does not have a cap on attack size, type, or duration.

-All HTTP errors in the 52X range (Internal Server Error) are considered when factoring in the error rate.
+Cloudflare determines the error rate based on all HTTP errors in the 52X range (Internal Server Error) and in the 53X range, except for error 530.

 Mitigations of HTTP DDoS attacks are shown in the Firewall analytics dashboard as HTTP DDoS events.
 These events are also available via Cloudflare Logs.

 Currently, for DDoS mitigations based on HTTP error rate, customers cannot exclude specific HTTP error codes.

 The Cloudflare HTTP DDoS Attack Protection Managed Ruleset